dvidos/handcrafted-os/readme.md

 we should write.
 USB might be a good first.
 * start a tree-enabled device manager. ttys will need to be devices, pci devices will need to be devices etc.
-* improve screen experience, by implementing scrolling back
-* a few virtual terminals (e.g. a way of switching between two of them, each having virtual screen buffers, scrollback, and switching wakes or sleeps each of them) Maybe running already something on them (e.g. one for kernel log, one for konsole etc)
 * move utility functions to libc/libk, make kernel use it.
 * ata disk driver (detect, implement R/W operations) (info [one](http://www.osdever.net/tutorials/view/lba-hdd-access-via-pio), [two](https://wiki.osdev.org/ATA_PIO_Mode))
 * the idea of an expandable array of things, similar to the approach of a StringBuilder,